cultuurnet/apidocs/projects/uitdatabank/docs/search-api/sorting.md

 > Only applicable on events and places.

 Sorts the results on the date-time that they are last visible on most publication channels.
 This is most commonly used to show events & places that will be ending soon first.
-Sorting on availableTo (ascending) is what we advice for event calendars.
+Sorting on availableTo (ascending) is what we advise for event calendars.

 **Example**